timothypratley/justice/README.md

 ### Aggregates

 A syntax for aggregation is not (yet) provided.
-But remember that entities are amenable to aggregate operations.
+Entities are amenable to aggregate operations.
 You can use Clojure's built in aggregates to operate over the sequence of entities produced.

     (count (ancestor 1))
     ;=> 3

-And use navigation for more complex aggregations.
+Entity navigation can be utilized for more complex aggregations.

-DataScript supports aggregations, it's just not clear to me how they would work with this syntax.
+DataScript supports aggregations, but it's not clear to me how they would work with this syntax.

 ### Warning: justice without mercy